(Last Updated: 7 April 2017)

 I’ve worked with two hatchling monocled cobras, and even at 12-15 inches – they are fierce.
 One snake handler described monocled cobras as “spastic” – and I have to agree.

 If you are bitten by any cobra – get to the hospital as fast as you can.
 Monocled cobra venom is on par or even more toxic than some of the Thailand kraits, and much more toxic than King Cobra venom when compared drop to drop.
-Even if the bite is a small one, a nick, a scrape, get to the hospital immediately.
+Even if the bite is a small one, a nick, or a scrape, get to the hospital immediately.
 All it takes is a drop of venom to hit your blood stream for biological chaos to ensue.

 Appearance: Monocled cobras are easily identified by looking at the back of the hood – there is a monocle – or eye type shape there.
 They are light brown to dark grey to solid black.
 Most are very close to black.